Eugleo/paper-access-controls/README.md

 - [ ] Add governance and equity discussion addressing institutional bias, alternative credentialing pathways, and oversight mechanisms (~0.3 pages)

 - [ ] Add privacy discussion covering data retention, anonymization, and surveillance concerns (~0.2 pages)

-> (10) so much rests on figure 1, it'd be great to have a more detailed figure describing how you want to embed risk tiering into models in the appendix.

-- [ ] Modify Figure 1 to show general access control framework rather than gradient routing specifics (since Section 5 will present multiple technical options)

 > If the authors were to instead place the central focus on gradient routing as a means to achieve access controls, it would be especially interesting to show some kind of validation or provide arguments that such techniques could effectively modularize the relevant level of technical sophistication in a domain - e.g., achieve routing of only advanced virology, but not basic virology.